nbariletto/cbi_partitions/README.md

+# cbi_partitions

-`cbi_partitions` is a Python library that implements Conformalized Bayesian Inference (CBI, introduced by [1]) for clustering problems based on partition-valued MCMC output.
+`cbi_partitions` is a Python library for Conformalized Bayesian Analysis (CBI) of posterior distributions over data partitions, based on partition-valued MCMC output.

-Given MCMC samples and a notion of distance between data partitions, the library implements:
+Given MCMC samples and a notion of distance between data partitions, the library provides:
 - a point estimate of the data clustering;
-- a credible set of partitions with guaranteed posterior coverage constructed using conformal prediction principles, together with a normalized measure of posterior typicality for any given partition (interpretable as a $p$-value and suitable for formal hypothesis testing);
+- credible sets of partitions with guaranteed posterior coverage constructed using conformal prediction principles, together with a normalized measure of posterior typicality for any given partition (interpretable as a p-value and suitable for hypothesis testing);
-- a density-based clustering approach to explore and summarize the multimodal structure of the posterior distribution over the space of partitions.
+- tools to explore and summarize multimodal posterior structure over the space of partitions using density-based ideas.

 ---